Reservation system to visit Wai’anapanapa Black Sand Beach off Maui’s Road to Hana with updates for 2026

 • Take an abbreviated tour of the road to Hana.
 This winding road isn’t for everyone — especially to those who are prone to carsickness.
 We created an shortened guide of the road to Hana that allows you to see some great sights, but doesn’t take you too deep into the drive.

-Once again, bear in mind that this is a new system and is subject to change.
+Bear in mind that this system and is subject to change.
 Here are the official resources for you to check for the current fees, schedules and polices:

 13 comments